nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find patients whose names have specified keywords
+1. User requests to find patients whose names have specified keywords.
-2. UniNurse shows a list of patients whose names have specified keywords
+2. UniNurse shows a list of patients whose names have specified keywords.

    Use case ends.

 **Extensions**

 * 1a.
-No keywords are given
+No keywords are given.
    * 1a1.
-UniNurse shows an error message
+UniNurse shows an error message.

      Use case ends.